-Teacher: You all did an amazing job in this activity.
-By drawing and comparing clocks, you just practiced telling time.
-Give yourselves a big round of applause!
+Teacher: You all did an amazing work in this activity.
+By drawing and comparing clocks, you just practised telling time.
+Give yourselves a big round of applause.

-Now let us move on to our auditory activity.
-This means you'll need to listen carefully and think quickly.
+Now let us move on to 'Auditory'.
+This means you will need to listen carefully and think quickly.
 Are you ready?

-Auditory activity
+Auditory

-Teacher: I will describe something, and you have to guess the word.
+Teacher: I will describe something and you have to guess the word.
 I will give you clues, so listen carefully to find the answer.
 Raise your hand when you know it.
 Show me a thumbs up if you are ready.